drhsqlite/fossil-mirror/www/containers.md

   $ docker container rm fossil-static-tmp
 ```

-The resulting binary is the single largest file inside that container,
+The result is six or seven megs, depending on the CPU architecture you
-at about 6 MiB.
-(It’s built stripped.)
+build for.
+It’s built stripped.

 [lsl]: https://stackoverflow.com/questions/3430400/linux-static-linking-is-dead